pharaun/rozen/docs/features.md

 		* Exclude File
 		* Regex?
 		* Global ignore/exclude list (ie *.swp, *.pyc)
+		* Flexible filtering such as filtering according to .gitignore files for eg
 	2. Metadata
 		* Store metadata with file?
 		* Store metadata change with empty file for metadata only change?
 		* File move/renames?
-			- How hard to catch/handle this?
+			- Solve via hashing on file content
+			- Main challenge is for per-file delta/deduplication
 			- Less need if its a block deduplication system
-			- Needed more for per file deduplication/whole backups
 	3. File Changed
+		* Monitor modification time for changes
+		* Pre-hash file for the key generation for storage
+			- Rehash on processing and if final result different, retry
+		* Kernel FS monitor
-		* Watchman (fb project to monitor file changes)
+			* Watchman (fb project)
-		* FSEvent (OSX api to monitor FS changes)
+			* FSEvent (OSX)

 Backup features
-	1. How much all in one system?
-	2. Bother with OS/System backup or only personal data and /home dirs for eg
+	1. Don't bother with OS/System backup, only personal data (ie /home dirs)
-		* Priorization is user/personal data, the OS/machine can be rebuilt
-	3. Tiers of backup?
+	2. Tier of backups
-		* WORM - Photography raw files?
+		* WORM - photography raw files, these should never change
-	4. System impact/Performance
+			- Probs can store two set of index, one for WORM, one for normal
+			- Validation of local copy and restore from backup if local copy is corrupt
+			- Issue warning if local data changes
+		* Normal - homedir data
+			- Changes often
+	3. Error recovery
-		* Resume backup interrupted by sleep?
+		* Resume backup when interrupted by sleep & crashes
-		* Resume backup when program crashes?
-	5. Style of backup
+	4. Style of backup
-		* Continious (ie inotify/etc) and backup modification
+		* Continious
-		* Snapshots.
-(Daily, Weekly, Etc)
-		* How to handle content changing from under
+			- inotify/fsevent watchers...
+		* Snapshots
-			- Inotify to monitor?
+			- Daily to Weekly
-			- Retry?
-	6. Multithreading
+	5. Multithreading
-		* Reading from FS?
-			- NVME/SSD are pretty fast with multiple reading threads
+		* Directory Walking
+			- Fast on SSD
-		* Compressing?
+		* Compression
-			- Heard its usually the slow part
+			- Likely to be slow part
-		* Encryption?
+		* Encryption
+			- Usually faster than compression
-		* Uploading to S3/SSH
+		* Uploading
-			- Uncertain, dependent on upload + Link quality
+			- Dependant on uplink
+			- Probs bottleneck
+			- Can parallel to a certain point then it'll block all previous steps
-	7. Pricing
+	6. Pricing
 		* Would be nice to have it print out the cost of each backup
 		* When performing cleanup show how much it would save
 		* Show the cost of IE. metadata vs actual data or so
+		* Should be glacier aware and inform the user of implications here
+			- Could restrict Glacier to WORM data
+		* Let the user know the cost of various operations like fetching X data will take x time and $y
-	8. Restoring
+	7. Restoring
-		* Restore invidual files within a backup?
+		* Easy to restore invidual files
+			- Consult indexes and fetch the correct file block
-		* Require whole backup to be restored?
+		* Easy to restore whole backup
-		* Provide a FUSE layer (for fetching invidual file?)
-	9. Alternative approaches?
-		* Always sync latest
-		* Deduplication/delta/etc is for the previous backups to provide a history cheaper
-		* Compare pricing
-			- Spinning up an EC2 to do work on you behalf to the S3 repo
-			- Structuring the S3 repo so that you can don't need additional work
-			- Streaming the data back to client-side to reprocess ($0.09/GB exgress price)
-		* Consider restoration speed
-			- Will have to restore from Deep Archive -> S3 then fetch data so balance
-				* Number of restores/time taken to do them
-		* Store Metadata/other data into S3
-			- DynamoDB an option?
+			- Consult indexes and parallel-fetch the file blocks
+			- Winkle if additional processing like Delta/etc
-	10. Scheduling of backup
+	8. Scheduling of backup
 		* Daily backup
+			- If nothing change, upload an small index indicating to look at previous index?
-		* Further back it goes the less is retained
+		* Further back employ some prunning strategy?
-			- After 1 week or more weekly backup is kept
-			- After 1 month or more montly backup is kept
-			- After 1 year or more yearly backup is kept
-	11. Locality of operations
-		* IE could look at ECS/EC2 for validation/integrity checks
+			- Mostly dependent on index size
+			- Mostly dependent on GC effiency
+	9. Multiple machine backups
+		* One client per repo
-			- Free data transfer could be cheaper
+			- Can be one NAS
-		* Should also support client-side validation checking
-	12. Experiment with various approach
-		* Have the actual files compressed+encrypted and stowed on s3
-			- Basic file hashing to deduplicate on a file level?
+				* Syncthing/unison/rsync
-			- Basic move/etc detection?
+			- Layout:
-		* For any delta backward (ie everytime there is a new change)
+				machines/
+					machine1/
+						<...> machine 1 data
+					machineN/
+						<...> machine n data
+				shared/
+					<...> shared common data
+		* MAYBE: Central daemon
+			- Enable each machine to compress/encrypt their own backup
-			- Calculate the delta then store it into a deduplication archive?
+			- Stream the backup through daemon into cloud
+			- Daemon enforces append only backups
+			- Secured backup machine with S3 keys, clients can be compromised and push bad data but they can't access s3
+			- Restoration
+				* Could use the daemon to restore a backup stream on the client behalf
+	10. Configuration
+		* Could store the config into the cloud service for ease of restore

 S3 Bucket Validation
 	1. Ensure that the bucket has the right policy
 		* Currently Private only (no public sharing)
 	2. Backup Mode
 		* Can only append/write to a bucket, no modification or overwrite
-		* Can (?) read from the bucket
+			- Enforced via bucket versoning?
 	3. Admin Mode
-		* Can modify objects in bucket?
-			- Unclear if the data scheme will need to be able to rewrite
-			- Would need some sort of compacting/purging/etc

-Repo Validation
-	1. Ensure that the repo is in a good and consistent state
+		* Prune via iterating through indexes and deleting old enough ones
+		* Prune via deleting backup blocks not referred in indexes
+		* Require decryption of indexes

 Data Recovery
+	1. If one block lost, that file is lost
-	1. Should be able to reconstruct the backup if the 'caches' are missing
+	2. Should be able to restore most data with a loss of indexes
-	2. Catalogue/Indexes/Metadata are useful for speeding up backups
+		- Main challenge is file names/duplicate file names....
+		- Store multiple Index files?
-	3. Should if all else fail be able to at least get the data content itself
+	3. If all else fail should be able to gain access to the content itself
-	4. see lziprecover and bzip2recover for compressed data recovery

-Scalability
-	1. Mostly aiming for gigabytes/terabytes backup input
-	2. Few machines not hundreds/thousands of machines
-		* Do we want to even share machines in one repo?
-		* Could always do multiple repo, one per machine